kevoreilly/CAPEv2/docs/book/src/usage/packages.rst

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``class``: specify the name of the class to be executed.
-This option is mandatory for a correct execution.
+This option is mandatory for correct execution.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
             * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.